-Grades are not given, but earned.
-Your grade is determined by your performance on the learning assessments in the course and is assigned individually.
 The course offers a variety of forms of assessment.
 Both midterms will feature short-answer or "ID-style" questions, and Midterm 1 will include a Map Quiz.
 The Final Exam will be cumulative, and it will combine short-answer questions as well as an essay question.
-The short paper assignment will allow you to analyze an issue in contemporary world politics in more depth, combining course material and current news reports, and you will submit it to us via ELMS.
+The short paper assignment will allow you to analyze an issue in contemporary world politics in more depth, combining course material and current news reports.
 Further information about these forms of assessment will be provided as the course progresses.